ksator/junos_monitoring_with_a_TIG_stack/README.md

 # About this repository

 This repository provides instructions about how to monitor Junos devices using a TIG stack (Telegraf-Influxdb-Grafana).
+It currently supports data collection on Junos using SNMP and GRPC.

 # About Telegraf